Physics102-General Physics II - Second Semester 2026, Term 252

 11- Learning and solving problems related to Faraday's and Lenz laws and their applications.

-12- Operate basic Laboratory equipment, collect, analyze, and plot data, write results, and draw conclusions in a submitted report.
+12- Operate basic lab equipment, collect, analyze, and plot data, write results, and draw conclusions in a submitted report.

 Attendance:

-2. A DN grade shall be given to the student who has 3 or more unexcused absences in the LAB.
+2- A DN grade shall be given to the student who has 3 or more unexcused absences in labs.

-6. A Student who has a valid excuse for his/her absence must provide it to his instructor no later than one week following his resumption to the classes.
+6- A student who has a valid excuse for his absence must provide it to his instructor no later than one week following his resumption to the classes.

-1. One extra point is given to the student who has 5 or less unexcused absences in the lecture + recitation.
+7- One extra point is given to the student who has 5 or less unexcused absences in lectures and recitations.

 Grading Policy